rescued-animals-platform/adoption-service/README.md

         docker login

-- Run: `make test.all` to run all tests and verify everything works as expected.
+- Run: `make test-all` to run all tests and verify everything works as expected.

 ## [Important] If you want to run integration tests from the IDE